redhat-developer/rhdh-operator/docs/admin.md

 The default shape of these objects is configured at the Operator level using YAML files containing Kubernetes manifests.

-Default Configuration is implemented as a ConfigMap named backstage-default-config, deployed within the specified Kubernetes namespace and mounted to the /default-config directory of the Backstage controller container.
+Default Configuration is implemented as a ConfigMap named `backstage-default-config`, deployed within the Kubernetes namespace where the operator is installed (usually `backstage-system` or `rhdh-operator`).
+This ConfigMap is mounted to the `/default-config` directory of the Backstage controller container.

 ![Backstage Default ConfigMap and CR](images/backstage_admin_configmap_and_cr.jpg)